Best DocuSign Alternative for Small Business in 2026: GoSign vs the Rest

 Dropbox Sign has a well-regarded API with strong documentation, and it's been a popular choice for developers embedding signing into SaaS products.
 API access on Dropbox Sign is available on paid plans.

-GoSign's REST API with OAuth and webhook events is available on the Pro plan at $499/year flat.
+GoSign's REST API with OAuth and webhook events is available on the Unleash plan at $25/month (about $249/year).
 For a developer or SaaS founder who needs to embed signing into their own product, GoSign's API provides the core capabilities — document sending, status tracking via webhooks, and OAuth authentication — at a flat annual price with no per-envelope fees that would scale against usage volume.

 Which Is Better for Freelancers and Solopreneurs

 For a freelancer or solopreneur sending client agreements, retainer contracts, and scope approvals, the math is simple.
-Dropbox Sign's free tier allows 3 requests per month — enough for a very light workload.
-GoSign's Free Forever plan allows unlimited sends.
-A freelancer with 5 active clients sending monthly agreements would exhaust Dropbox Sign's free tier in the first week of the month.
-On GoSign, that same freelancer sends every document they need, builds reusable templates for their standard agreements, and pays nothing.
+Dropbox Sign's free tier carries very tight monthly limits — enough for a light workload at best (check Dropbox Sign's pricing page for the current allowance).
+GoSign's Free plan allows 10 documents a month for one user; Unlock ($9/month) adds unlimited sends.
+A freelancer with 5 active clients sending monthly agreements could exhaust Dropbox Sign's free tier quickly.
+On GoSign, that same freelancer sends every document they need, builds reusable templates for their standard agreements, and pays nothing until volume demands more.

 GoSign vs PandaDoc for Small Business